streamshub/flink-sql-examples/recommendation-app/README.md

 ### Saving the results

-Now that we can generate the product recommendations we need to save that data somewhere.
+Once we have generated the product recommendations, we need to save that data somewhere.
-The easiest option is to output the result back to Kafka so that some other service can pick them up and present them to the user.
+The easiest option is to output the results back to Kafka so that some other service can pick them up and present them to the user.
-To do this we need to create a output Kafka table.
+To do this we need to create an output Kafka table.
 The Kafka connector included in the Flink SQL Runner image allows us to do this by defining the `connector` as `upsert-kafka` in the `WITH` clause of the `CREATE TABLE` statement.
 For simplicity sake, we will just output the recommendations as CSV data (you could also define an Avro schema and upload that to the Apicurio registry).